miselin/xmppbot/README.md

     $ sudo apt-get install openjdk-7-jdk openjdk-7-jre apache-maven
 	$ sudo update-alternatives --config java  # Pick the 'java' from openjdk-7-jre

+## Configuration

+The `config.properties.example` file provides an example for configuring the bot.
+To use a properties file to adjust the behaviour of the bot, pass it as the first argument to the
+invocation:

+    $ java -jar xmppbot.jar config.properties

+`logging.properties` can also be used to manage the logging configuration; its usage is
+straightforward:

+    $ java -jar xmppbot.jar -Djava.util.logging.config.file="logging.properties"

+The default `logging.properties` file enables logging at the `FINEST` level to ease debugging.
+If a logging properties file is not specified, the default log level is used (typically, `INFO`).

 ## Running Tests

 A test suite is available and can be used to verify the behavior of commands hasn't changed.